 As I usually say, I am way way far from being an expert, I just want to share with you the experience we went through while installing recessed lighting in our kitchen.

-So, here I go!
-These are the lights we began with: one fluorescent fixture in the middle of the kitchen right on top of the island, one pendant light above the kitchen table, and one recessed light fixture above the sink.
+This picture below shows you the lights we began with, one fluorescent fixture in the middle of the kitchen right on top of the island, one pendant light above the kitchen table, and one recessed light fixture above the sink.

 My lighting plan was this simple one: